Ed Roberts (activist): Activism

 He earned B.A.
 (1964) and M.A.
-(1966) degrees from UC Berkeley in Political Science.
+(1966) degrees in political science from UC Berkeley.
 He became an official Ph.D. candidate (C.Phil.) in political science at Berkeley in 1969, but never completed his doctoral dissertation.

 The need to serve the wider community led activists to create the Berkeley Center for Independent Living (CIL), the first independent living service and advocacy program run by and for people with disabilities.
 Contrary to common belief, Roberts did not found the Berkeley CIL, nor was he the CIL's first executive director.
 At the time, he taught political science at Nairobi College, an "alternative college," but returned to Berkeley to assume leadership of the fledgling organization.
 He guided the CIL's rapid growth during a decisive time for the emerging disability rights movement.
 The CIL provided a model for a new kind of community organization designed to address the needs and concerns of people with a wide range of disabilities.
-A major project in Berkeley, California led by Roberts and others at the CIL led to curb cuts up and down Telegraph and Shattuck Avenues creating an extensive path of travel.
+A major project in Berkeley, California led by Roberts and others at the CIL led to curb cuts up and down Telegraph and Shattuck Avenues, creating an extensive path of travel.
 Following this, the value of curb cuts was promoted more strongly and their installment was often made on a voluntary basis by municipal authorities and developers.

 Roberts was appointed as the director of the California Department of Vocational Rehabilitation in 1976 by Governor Jerry Brown.

-In 1976, newly elected Governor Jerry Brown appointed Roberts Director of the California Department of Vocational Rehabilitation—the same agency that had once labelled him too severely disabled to work.
+In 1975, newly elected Governor Jerry Brown appointed Roberts Director of the California Department of Vocational Rehabilitation—the same agency that had once labelled him too severely disabled to work.
 He served in that post until 1983.
 When California politics again shifted to the right, he returned again to Berkeley, where he co-founded the World Institute on Disability with Judith E. Heumann and Joan Leon.
-The World Institute on Disability is internationally known, and considered a hotbed of disability politics activism.
+Roberts served as president of WID until his death.